slipstream/SlipStreamDocumentation/documentation/administrator_guide/cloud_connectors.md

 #### Installation

-You can install the OpenStack connector with:
+You can install the OCCI connector with:

     $ yum install slipstream-connector-occi